dortania/OpenCore-Multiboot/empty/samedisk.md

 #### Windows

-Create your windows installer (on another computer with the windows creation disk utility or [Rufus](https://rufus.ie))
+Create your windows installer (on another computer with the windows creation disk utility or [Rufus](https://rufus.ie)).
+If you have issues, please see the [troubleshooting section](../troubleshooting.md)

 #### Linux